openpublishoperation/mim-docs-psprocessing/mim-cmdlets/MIMPAM/vlatest/New-PAMRole.md

 ```

 ### -Approvers
-Indicates role owners that will approve activation requests if ApprovalEnabled is set to true
+Indicates role owners that will approve activation requests if ApprovalEnabled is set to true.
 ```yaml
 Type: PAMUser[]
 Parameter Sets: (All)